gaboesquivel/eosio-contract-patterns/readme.md

-# EOSIO Contracts
+# EOS Contracts Patterns

-A Collection of EOSIO smart contracts demonstrating basic functionalities and patterns.
+A Ccllection of EOSIO smart contracts patterns.